 -- Anna Chang, Tulane University

-Examine crucial issues in the Hashemite Kingdom of Jordan, a moderate Arab state grappling with political responsibility, social change, modernization, the effects of the Arab Spring, and regional conflicts.
+Examine critical issues in the Hashemite Kingdom of Jordan, a moderate Arab state confronting political responsibilities, social change, and the effects of regional conflict.

 Jordan has made enormous strides recently in healthcare, literacy, and democratic and economic reform.
 However, it remains challenged by a lack of natural resources, environmental concerns, economic and social issues, and the impact of Palestinian immigrants and refugees, who now make up more than half of the nation’s population.
 More recently, Iraqi refugees have been pouring into the country and changing the demographic and physical landscapes of the capital.